Convex-Dev/design/docs/cad/003_encoding/README.md

 An external reference is encoded as the tag byte followed by the 32-byte value ID (which is in turn defined as the SHA3-256 hash of the encoding of the referenced value).
 They are not themselves cell values, rather they represent a reference to another cell

-An implementation MUST NOT allow a Ref as a a valid encoding in its own right: it must be included in another encoding.
+An implementation MUST NOT admit a Ref as a valid encoding in its own right: it must be included in another encoding.

 Ref encodings are used for child values contained within other cell encodings subject to the following rules:
 - They MUST be used whenever the child cannot be embedded (i.e. is a branch cell).